-If you have an SGI Origin 200 server, an SGI Origin 2000 series server, or and SGI Origin 300 server, or SGI Origin 3000 series server, you will need a Silicon Graphics Ethernet serial port server (EL-16) to administer it using SGIconsole.
+If you have an SGI Origin 200 server, an SGI Origin 2000 series server, an SGI Origin 300 server, or SGI Origin 3000 series server, or a Silicon Graphics Onyx 300 or Onyx 3000 graphics system, you will need a Silicon Graphics Ethernet serial port server (EL-16) to administer it using SGIconsole.
 This step sets up one or more Silicon Graphics Ethernet serial port servers for use with SGIconsole, placing your input into the /etc/dhcpd.conf and /etc/hosts files, and into the routing table.
 For more information on dhcpd and route, see the dhcpd(8) and route(1M) man pages.